 Magnificent Magnolias.

 Deciduous Magnolias are spectacular at the end of winter when the flowers appear before the leaves.
-This behavior is known as hysteranthous, and its purpose is thought to attract more insects for pollination by mass flowering.
+This behavior is known as hysteranthous, and its purpose is thought to attract more insects for pollination.
+When you have no leaves the flowers stand out and make access to the flowers easy for the pollinating insects.

 The other theory is that the buds have lower temp requirements, so they can emerge sooner than the leaves.